-OpenVPN is VPN software and protocol which use both the VPN techniques to provide security to site-to-site connections.
-Also, it secure point-to-point connection.
+OpenVPN is a VPN software and protocol which uses both the VPN techniques to provide security to site-to-site connections.
+Also, it secures a point-to-point connection.
 You can enable two-factor authentication (2FA) for your OpenVPN managed active directory to increase security level.
 When you enable 2FA, your users enter their username and password (first factor) as usual, and they have to enter an authentication code (the second factor) which will share on your virtual or hardware 2FA solution.

 miniOrange 2FA for VPN Login

 The 2-factor authentication can be of two types depending on the VPN clients.

 miniOrange provides user authentication from external directories like Microsoft Active Directory, Azure AD, AWS Cognito etc.

 Can't find your Directory ?
 Contact us on email@example.com.
 We'll help you setting it up in no time.

 IT IS HIGHLY RECOMMENDED THAT YOU CONTACT US FOR SETTING UP MFA FOR VPN.